Ipswich: Buildings

-In addition to the Christchurch Mansion and Ancient House, Ipswich in the 21st century has some important cultural buildings including the New Wolsey Theatre and the Regent Theatre—the largest theatre venue in East Anglia where, in the 1960s, the Beatles performed when it was still known as the Gaumont.
+In addition to the Christchurch Mansion and Ancient House, Ipswich in the 21st century has some important cultural buildings including the New Wolsey Theatre and the Regent Theatre—the largest theatre venue in East Anglia where, in 1964, the Beatles performed when it was still known as the Gaumont.
+There is also the Corn Exchange in King Street which was completed in 1882.

-There are several medieval Ipswich churches but the grandest is St. Mary-le-Tower, rebuilt by the Victorians.
+There are several medieval Ipswich churches but the grandest is Ipswich Minster (previously known as St. Mary-le-Tower), rebuilt by the Victorians.
 Holy Trinity Church by the waterfront is one of the few churches in the country which was built during the reign of William IV and whilst the outside looks plain, the interior is quite spectacular.
-The world's oldest circle of church bells is housed in St Lawrence Church.
+The world's oldest circle of church bells is housed in St Lawrence Church, which is maintained by the Ipswich Historic Churches Trust.

-The Ancient House in the Buttermarket is an example of a merchant house which features tudor pargeting and the Ipswich window.
+The Ancient House in the Buttermarket is an example of a merchant house which features Tudor pargeting and the Ipswich window.

+Another notable example of Tudor architecture in Ipswich is Wolsey's Gate, the sole remnant of a college founded in the town by Cardinal Wolsey.

 The former East Suffolk County Hall is just east of the centre of Ipswich.
 It is listed as a building at risk by the Victorian Society.
 The Town Hall remains in use as an arts centre and events venue; it dates from 1866 (architects: Bellamy & Hardy of Lincoln).
 The 18th Century Grade II listed Old Post Office, which was built in 1881, has been renovated and is now home to the Botanist bar.

 Modern buildings include Endeavour House (headquarters of Suffolk County Council and formerly home of the TXU Corporation), Grafton House (home of Ipswich Borough Council) and Ipswich Crown Court, all located on Russell Road in the area known as the Ipswich Village Development, which includes Portman Road stadium.
 The stadium has hosted England under-21, under-23, and international soccer matches, as well as rugby union and hockey matches.

 In the waterfront area The Mill is the tallest building in East Anglia, reaching 23 storeys.

 On the north-west side of Ipswich lies Broomhill Pool, a Grade II listed Olympic-sized lido which opened in 1938 and closed in 2002, since which time a campaign to see it restored and re-opened has been run by the Broomhill Pool Trust.
 On the southern side of Ipswich is historic Belstead Lodge, now the Belstead Brook Hotel.